 I am working very much with my instinct so it is really hard to tell.
 With me everything is possible and every aspect of life may become a possible place for exploration.

-The key to translate your real passion into profession so that to become a successful person in this point, is first to find that real passion.
+The key to translating your real passion into a profession so that to become a successful person at this point is first to find that real passion.
 I have met a lot of people who thought they have a passion or would like something to be one.
-A passion must be shown into real creation and with hard work, education, open mind and persistence, everything is really, really possible.
+A passion must be shown into the real creation and with hard work, education, open mind and persistence, everything is really, really possible.
 Deep pockets may play a role but they are not this essential element for this kind of achievements.
 As long as I remember, I didn’t have any deep pockets and this is not the most important thing that I am after.

 Find more of his work at http://adamakis.blogspot.in/